billymedia/date-period/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Date Period.

-## Date Period Overview

--Insert text here-

-## Configuring Date Period

--Insert text here-

-## Using Date Period

--Insert text here-

-## Date Period Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Billy Patel](https://billymedia.co.uk)